-Forbes predicts that in 10 years the total cost of tuition and fees will be between $65,590 (in-state public tuition) and $224,124 (private).
+If this trend continues, Forbes predicts that in 2025 the total cost of tuition and fees will be between $65,590 (in-state public tuition) and $224,124 (private).
 That’s a lot of money.
 529 plans are great accounts to invest in to help you save for your children’s college years and life insurance will be there if you die too soon and still want to ensure their tuition is covered.
-Our needs analysis tool is easy to use and very helpful in determining how much life insurance coverage you may need.
+Our life insurance needs calculator is easy to use and very helpful in determining how much life insurance coverage you may need.
 Give it a try.

 If you have any questions regarding life insurance, contact us here at Quotacy because we would love to help.
-If you’re ready to start shopping for life insurance, give our term quote tool a try.
-It’s easy to use, you don’t need to enter any contact information unless you decide to buy, and you’ll instantly be able to view quotes from multiple life insurance companies.
+If you’re ready to start shopping for life insurance, head on over to our term life insurance quote tool.
+It’s easy to use, you don’t need to enter any contact information unless you decide to buy.
+You’ll instantly be able to view quotes from multiple life insurance companies.
 After you send in your online application, your dedicated agent will review everything and make sure you get the best final price.

 Photo credit to: Aaron Hawkins